 Watts measure power and kilowatt hours measure energy

 When you receive your monthly utility bill, the power you’ve used is measured in kilowatt hours (kWh).
 We know from our earlier discussion that a watt is the measure of power, and a kWh is the measure of energy.
 Energy is defined as the power obtained from the utilization of physical or chemical means, principally to provide light, heat or to power machines.
-So, if you run your 1000-watt air conditioner for one hour, you’ve used 1000 watt-hours, or 1 kilowatt-hours, since a kWh is 1,000 watt-hours.
+So, if you run your 1,000-watt air conditioner for one hour, you’ve used 1,000 watt-hours, or 1 kilowatt-hour.
 In other words, 1 kWh is the amount of energy you need to run an air conditioner for an hour.

 In your home, you are charged for the electricity you use, which is measured in kWh.
 But many commercial and industrial buildings pay also pay “demand charges,” usually measured in megawatts, or MW and are determined based on their peak power draw, which pays the electric company for guaranteeing that it has enough power ready to meet the demand.

 What Does This Mean For Solar Power Systems?

 When designing a solar energy system, you need to know how many watt hours you use in a 24 hour period to determine the right amount of power for your home or business needs.
 If you are drawing 4,000 watts total from all lights, devices, and appliances, without understanding how long they operate, and during which parts of the day and night, there is no way to know exactly what size solar PV system will be necessary.